ngelbert/Auto-Snake/README.md

-# Snake-Revamped
+# Auto-Snake
-Snake game with CPU and GUI and music bckgrnd in python.
+Snake game with a proper CPU and GUI written in python.
+Special feature like gesture controlled movements will be implemented in the game.